-Staff and friends of The Nature Conservancy head out to explore nature in Kentucky and share their stories.
+Friends of The Nature Conservancy head out to explore nature in Kentucky and share their stories.

 We hope the adventures featured on this page leave you feeling inspired to get outside and reconnect with the lands, waters and wildlife we all treasure.
 Do you have a special place to share?
 Contact our communications manager, Hayley Lynch, to pitch your story!

 The Nature Conservancy's western Kentucky project director, Shelly Morris, reflects on Saturdays spent outdoors with her twins.